 How To Get To The Cao Dai Holy See

 The Cao Dai Holy See is near Tay Ninh in Southern Vietnam.
-Most tourists visit as a day trip from Ho Chi Minh City, around 90km away.
+We visited on a day trip from Ho Chi Minh City, around 90km away.

 Cao Dai Holy See Travel Tips